thanos/ecspy/docs/tutorial.rst

 Evolving Polygons
 =================

-In this example, we will attempt to create a polygon of *n* vertices that has a maximum area.
+In this example, we will attempt to create a polygon of *n* vertices that has maximal area.
 We'll also create a custom observer that allows us to display the polygon as it evolves.

 """""""""""""
 The Generator